Become a London Lifesaver

 If you are already first aid trained, please contact us and we will give you all the information you will need to sign up to the scheme.

 What could I do to help save a life?

-We believe that by receiving training on emergency life support and become familiar with defibrillators, people are more likely to have the confidence to step in to help a bystander who is in cardiac arrest or more likely to know what to do if a loved one collapses at home.
+By becoming a London Lifesaver and receiving ELS training you will have the confidence to step in to help a bystander who is in cardiac arrest or be more likely to know what to do if a loved one collapses at home.

 If your place of work, organisation or community group has a public access defibrillator or is interested in getting one, check out our Defibrillator Accreditation Scheme if you haven’t already and get in touch with us to see if you are your group could become London Lifesavers.